-ID RISK DESCRIPTION EFFECT(S) 192 Environmental compliance during construction.
+ID RISK DESCRIPTION EFFECT(S) 189 EMUs will need I-ITCS equipment that is compatible with wayside equipment.
+Same supplier thereby reducing the risk.
+Could drive up price because the car builder may not be a priority customer.
+192 Environmental compliance during construction.
 Failure to meet the commitments contained within the PCEP EA, FEIR and permit conditions Delay Cost increase 195 Introduction of electrified train service will require training of first responders in working in and around the rail corridor.
 The new vehicles will be considerably quieter than the existing fleet and the presence of high voltage power lines will require new procedures for emergency response.
 A new training program will need to be developed and disseminated for: • Fire, police, and first responders • Local communities • Schools Safety hazards resulting in incidents that delay construction and increase labor cost.
 Delays in RSD until training is completed as requirement of safety certification process.
 237 JPB needs an agreement with each city in which catenary will be strung over an existing grade crossing (17 in all) under GO 88 (grade crossings).
 These agreements must be executed subsequent to installing overhead catenary.
 JPB is preparing a response to CPUC while working with the cities.
 Delays in reaching agreement could have impacts on schedule and budget.
 Not completing the grade crossing diagnostics and getting agreement from the cities on the results can result in delays to necessary approvals for the project and revenue service.
+244 Determine that there is sufficient storage for both EMU and Diesel fleets while maintaining Yard/Vehicle operability.
+Potential delay in completion of Test & Commissioning due to vehicle movements & logistics 248 3rd party coordination <>Jurisdictions, Utilities, UP, Contractors <>D/B needs to provide timely information to facilitate 3rd party coordination <>Risk is for construction Delays in approvals resulting in project schedule delays and associated costs.
+249 Coordination and delivery of permanent power for power drops along alignment Delays in completion of construction and testing with associated increase in costs.
 254 Potential that bridge clearance data are inaccurate and that clearances are not sufficient for installation of catenary.
 Results in additional design and construction to create sufficient clearance.
+269 Potholing unearths the fact that pole locations conflict with utilities.
+OCS pole or structure locations as designed by Contractor conflict with utilities where conflict could have been avoided by allowable final design adjustments.
+Additional cost and time